Onflow: a model free, online portfolio allocation algorithm robust to transaction fees

-In particular \cite{Helmbold98} proposed a first version using multiplicative updates and a relative cross-entropy loss function, \cite{li_moving_avg_portf_2015} persisted along these lines assuming a reversion to the mean while \cite{blum1997universal} explored the theoretical and practical implications of transaction costs while \cite{kirby_low_turnover_12} proposed low turnover strategies.
-On the other hand, \cite{borodin2003can} introduced the Anticor algorithm that exploits the general idea of correlation between assets of the pair.
+In particular \cite{Helmbold98} proposed a first version using multiplicative updates and a relative cross-entropy loss function, \cite{li_moving_avg_portf_2015} continued along these lines assuming a reversion to the mean while \cite{blum1997universal} explored the theoretical and practical implications of transaction costs.
+Lastly, \cite{kirby_low_turnover_12} proposed low turnover strategies.
+On the other hand, \cite{borodin2003can} introduced the Anticor algorithm, which exploits the general idea of correlation between assets.
 For additional findings on online portfolio selection we refer to the reviews of \cite{li2014online_survey}, \cite{sato2019modelfree} and \cite{sun_review_rl_trading2023} while for a more machine learning orientation see~\cite{cesa2006prediction} and \cite[Chapter 3]{book_fin_rl12}; finally see \cite{li2016olps} for an open source toolbox to test algorithms.
-More recently, \cite{zhang_combining_2021} proposed a strategy combining different experts, \cite{he_new_2023} made available a literature review and an extension of the Anticor approach using dynamic time warping as similarity distance; \cite{deep_policy_grad_19} investigated policy gradient style deep reinforcement learning approaches and \cite{ngo_does_2023} compared reinforcement learning and deep learning methods in portfolio optimization.
+More recently, \cite{zhang_combining_2021} proposed a strategy combining different experts, \cite{he_new_2024} made available a literature review and an extension of the Anticor approach using dynamic time warping as a similarity distance; \cite{deep_policy_grad_19} investigated policy gradient style deep reinforcement learning approaches and \cite{ngo_does_2023} compared reinforcement learning and deep learning methods in portfolio optimization.